BACKGROUND: The French were the first to have a general issue,

 I usually list mainly only German helmets but these are my next best personal favorite to collect.
 There are just not that many of these out there as most were crushed and recycled into Soviet industry or ended up buried in the Balkans or in the far eastern steppes of Russia during their war with Japan which is why you see so many ground dug rust buckets but so few untouched originals like this fine example.

-In any event a very difficult example to upgrade and a worthwhile investment considering that the world is mass printing money but these helmets will always be in finite supply.
+A very difficult example to upgrade and a worthwhile investment considering that the world is mass printing money but these helmets will always be in finite supply.

 Please call, text or email me if interested.